If your hosting provider is subpoenaed

 | Meta reads all messages | Encrypted | Provider retains original messages | |

-| Signal | Signal network is end-to-end encrypted, but the bridge decrypts on arrival | Encrypted | Better than SMS, not zero-knowledge |
+| Signal | Signal network is end-to-end encrypted; bridge re-encrypts on arrival | Encrypted | Preferred route when available |

 Messages are encrypted the moment they arrive at your server.
 The server stores only ciphertext.
 Your telephony or messaging provider may still have the original message — that’s a limitation of those platforms, not something we can change.